SchweizerischeBundesbahnen/netzgrafik-editor-frontend/documentation/CREATE_FILTERS.md

   desired trains.

 - Frequency filtering: If you want to view trains with a specific frequency, specify it.
-For example, you can search for trains that run every half hour, hourly, or every two hours.
+For example, you can filter for trains that run every half hour, hourly, or every two hours.

 - Service during specific periods: Filter the trains according to specific times, such as peak hours, off-peak hours, or irregular service.
 This allows you to display trains that operate only